Sideways Series

-The Sideways Trilogy is a series of three comedic wine themed novels by Rex Pickett which include Sideways, which was the basis of a 2004 film directed by Alexander Payne, Vertical and Sideways 3 Chile.
+The Sideways Series is a collection of comedic wine themed novels by Rex Pickett which include Sideways, which was the basis of a 2004 film directed by Alexander Payne, Vertical, Sideways 3 Chile and Sideways New Zealand.

 Overview

-The trilogy spans approximately eight years in the life of its main protagonist, a writer named Miles.
+The series spans approximately eight years in the life of its main protagonist, a writer named Miles.
 At the beginning of Sideways, Miles is a mostly unsuccessful screenwriter and functioning alcoholic who is taking his best friend Jack, a successful TV director, on a trip to California's wine country the week before the latter's wedding.
 Vertical takes place seven years later, during which time Miles has found literary success with the publication of a novel based on the adventures he and Jack experienced in the trilogy's preceding installment.
 Jack, on the other hand, has seen his fortunes decline following a divorce and an increasing alcohol problem.
 Sideways 3 Chile picks up about one year later, and features Miles taking a trip to Chile to research an article for a wine magazine.